kubernetes/community/contributors/design-proposals/resource-management/device-plugin.md

     // * w - allows container to write to the specified device.
     // * m - allows container to create device files that do not yet exist. string permissions = 3;
 }

-// Mount specifies a host volume to mount into a container.
-// where device library or tools are installed on host and container message Mount {
-	// Path of the mount on the host. string host_path = 1;
-	// Path of the mount within the container. string mount_path = 2;
-	// If set, the mount is read-only. bool read_only = 3;
-}

-// E.g:
-// struct Device {
-//    ID: "GPU-fef8089b-4820-abfc-e83e-94318197576e",
-//    State: "Healthy",
-//}
-message Device {
-	string ID = 2;
-	string health = 3;
-}
 ```